ServerMonkey/cinac/README.md

     $ autokiosk <VM_NAME>

-In virt-vier mode the VM will hog you entire keyboard and mouse.
+In virt-viwer mode the VM will hog you entire keyboard and mouse.
 To exit virt-viewer mode, press 'CTRL+ALT' once and then press another of the following key combinations to leave virt-viewer mode: